-Laphroaig is the world’s best-selling Islay single malt whisky, accounting for 3.7 million bottles during 2017, and it is the global seventh-best-selling Scotch single malt.
+Laphroaig is the world’s best-selling Islay single malt whisky, and it is the global seventh-best-selling Scotch single malt.
 When it comes to Laphroaig’s desirability to collectors, specialist analysts Rare Whisky 101 rate it the third most collectible Islay after Bowmore and Ardbeg in terms of market share value.

 One classic expression that attracts particular admiration for its drinking qualities and is therefore correspondingly collectible is a 30-year-old, matured in 123 sherry butts, many first-fill, and bottled at 43%abv in 2000.
 This 1970s distillate will cost around 1,830 Euros, if you can find it, whereas the 2016 30-year-old – aged in Bourbon barrels and bottled at cask strength of 53.5%abv – is available at approximately half the price.

 Increasing age brings, unsurprisingly, increasing price tags and the 3,300 bottles of 42.4%abv 40-year-old Laphroaig from 1960, released in 2001, are now fetching well in excess of 2,000 Euros.
 This remains the oldest Laphroaig bottled to date, but even rarer are the 300 bottles of the same liquid sold exclusively via UK high street retailer Oddbins prior to the main release.
 Locate one of these elusive beasts and be prepared to pay at least 6,000 Euros.

 Even more elusive are bottlings from the ‘Prince Charles casks.’
 On 29th June 1994, HRH Prince Charles paid an official visit to Laphroaig where he was presented with two casks, which were to be donated to charities of his choice.
 One was a 1978 vintage, which was bottled as a 15-year old and auctioned for the Cancer Relief Macmillan Fund.